The museum offers many interesting activities and experiences for families with children of all ages. Here are some examples.

 What do the massive platforms actually look like?
 They stand out to sea, and few people have seen them in real life.
 At the Norwegian Petroleum Museum, you can really understand how large and advanced these offshore installations are.
 The big models of Statfjord B and Troll A are true copies of these structures.

-One Sunday a month is an activity day at the Norwegian Petroleum Museum, with exciting things to do and fun ways to help you understand difficult subjects.
+Join us in one of our activity days at the museum!
+Always exciting things to do and fun ways to help you understand difficult subjects.
+Please see our Facebook-page for more information.

 The Geopark is a popular spot for people to gather as well as a challenging playground.
 It contains components from production installations on the Norwegian continental shelf.